Getting your Trinity Audio player ready...

 “Well, I’m not chaining her up in the boiler room.”

 Gene rolled his eyes.
 “Go on, sleep.
-My lanterns are burning, so I’ll be at it for several more hours at least.
+I’m wired.
+I’ll be at it for several more hours at least.
 This is quest-level shit!”

-“Don’t forget, most of it is probably fantasy,” I blurted out to counter his horrible exhilaration.
+“Don’t forget… most of it is probably fantasy,” I blurted, trying to counter his horrible exhilaration.

 Gene flashed a disappointed look.
 After that, Hellie and I exited, but I purposely left the door open on the way out.